 Visions of Justice Award Criteria

-To qualify for ARTE's Visions of Justice Award, you must be:
+ARTE's Visions of Justice Award honorees must be:

-A visual artist who uses their artistic practice to bring awareness to human rights issues and/or inspire social justice action in their community/around the world.
+Visual artists who use their artistic practice to bring awareness to human rights issues and/or inspire social justice action in their communities/around the world.

-The 2022 award recipient was honored on Friday, February 18 at our annual Visions of Justice fundraiser.
+Maria "Toofly" Castillo, The 2023 award recipient, will be honored on Saturday, February 11 at our annual Visions of Justice fundraiser.